Warning: Spoilers ahead if you have not seen the first three episodes of the new season

-I then retrain the model using all data prior to 2016 (thus using both the training and validation set).
+I then retrain the model using all data before 2016 (thus using both the training and validation set).
 I take the calibrated dropout rate and again get Monte Carlo samples for polls, using the newly trained model, on the test set.
-I then simply count the number of positive margin Monte Carlo outputs to get a probability that the election swings in favor of the first party.
+I then count the number of positive-margin Monte Carlo outputs to obtain a probability that the election swings in favor of the first party.

-Applying this to a race, I find that the uncertainty in ultimate election margin pretty large, around 15%.
-This isn't any larger than predictions with other aggregation methods, but this shows that it really is tough to accurately call close races just based on polls.
+Applying this to a Senate race, I find that the uncertainty in election margin is sizable, around 15%.
+This is comparable to uncertainties obtained through other aggregation methods, but this shows that it is tough to accurately call close races just based on polls.

 Though this model hasn't learned the relationships between states, I tried applying it to the 2016 presidential election.
 To get the probability of a candidate winning based on the polls available that day, for each state I run 1000 predictions with different RNG seeds.
 For each of these 1000 predictions, I add up the electoral votes the candidate would win if they had the predicted margins.
 The probability of the candidate winning is then the percentage of these outcomes that is below 270.

 Histograms of possible presidential election outcomes predicted by the model each day before the election.
 The outcomes to the left of the red line are cases that result in a Republic victory (the ultimate outcome).